HackThisSite/CryptoPaste/README.md

 # Upgrade

-Any time you upgrade, you must make sure to flush the `cache/twig/` folder of all content (minus the `.placeholder` file, of course).
+Any time you upgrade, you must make sure to flush the `cache/twig/` folder of all content (minus the `.gitignore` file, of course).

 # License